 Sharmeen Ahsan-Bracciale, managing director, American University International Accelerator, says that data science is a particularly popular degree.

-Ahsan-Bracciale also cites the investment American University is making in STEM degrees.
-These programs have a brand-new home at American University in the school’s Hall of Science.
+Ahsan-Bracciale also cites the investment American University is making in STEM degrees, particularly the Hall of Science facility, a recent addition to campus.
 Since scientists must work across disciplines to solve today’s biggest challenges, the 125,000-square-foot space is designed to encourage this interdisciplinary interaction.

 As part of the International Accelerator at American University, you’ll not only get more support with language and academic help, but your advisors can also guide you with your major selection so you take the right prerequisite courses and electives.
 This means that the classes you take in year one set you up for success in years two, three, and four, ensuring you take all the classes you need to finish your undergraduate degree in four years.